Police

 Tick-borne encephalitis is a risk in forested and rural areas.

-They're active from spring to autumn.
+They're active from March to November.

 To protect yourself from illness: